Welcome, Guest. Please login or register.

 If you don’t, then you definitely should read my post “A few Simple Rules for Writing Effective Web Content” https://icraftgifts.com/forum/507/a-few-simple-rules-for-writing-effective-web-content/

 If those rules were not enough, I am going to add a few more.
-That’s because writing good web copy doesn’t always mean that its going to be good for search engines as well.
+That’s because writing good web copy doesn’t always mean that its going to be good for replacement engines as well.

 What do I mean by that?